 Below this line only for those that are particularly interested and have lots of time to spare.
 If just want to pass exams ignore beyond this point.

-Click here for a collection of 96 approaches to proving the theorem.
+Click here for a collection of over a 100 approaches to proving the theorem.
 Many of the proofs are accompanied by interactive Java illustrations.
 Fortunately you do not need to know all these.
 This is only shown to drive home that there can often be more than one right way to answer a question.
 For exams you only need to know the ones in your school text books.